cosmastrotich/Quiz-board/README.md

 ## Quiz board questions
  part 3

- it's part results are displayed to the user to and know the results it has multiple questions with multiple choices results are given out after the user has key in the answers and promt either has exellent results ,average or fail which he/she allowed to retake the questions again
+ it has multiple questions with multiple choices results are given out after the user has key in the answers and promt either has exellent results ,average or fail which he/she allowed to retake the questions again
 ## BDD